binary-butterfly/formifly/README.md

 - `validateField` A function that allows you to trigger validation for a specific field by passing its name and optionally, to improve performance, the field's value.
   This function returns a promise that will be resolved with either `true` or `false` depending on if the value is valid.
+- `validateMultipleFields` A function that allows you to trigger validation for a specific set of fields by passing their names (and optionally values to improve performance) inside an array of arrays.
+  This function returns a promise that will be resolved with either `true` or `false` depending on if all fields passed validation
 - `valiadteAll` A function that allows you to trigger validation for all fields within the form.
   It returns a Promise that will either resolve with potentially mutated field values or reject with the validation errors that occurred.
 - `getFieldProps` A function that returns most properties a field might need.
 (See [FormiflyField](#formiflyfield) for more info on